vandanaranasara/MinuteMind/README.md

 └── README.md                   # This file
 ```

-## 🔌 API Endpoints

-- `POST /upload` - Upload a meeting transcript file (PDF or TXT)
-- `POST /process` - Process a transcript and generate meeting minutes
-- `POST /sentiment` - Analyze sentiment for speakers in a transcript

 ## 🧪 Testing

 The application includes a stub mode that works without an API key for testing: